Things to Do in Plovdiv in October

 What's happening during your visit

 Usually the first weekend of October, when 30+ wineries pour in the Old Town's Tsar Simeon Garden.
-Winemakers who normally supply restaurants appear with bottles you won't see again, and the 30 leva ticket buys a tasting glass plus unlimited samples — the only time you'll watch Bulgarians queue politely for wine.
+Winemakers who normally supply restaurants appear with bottles you won't see again, and the 30 leva ticket buys a tasting glass plus unlimited samples, the only time you'll watch Bulgarians queue politely for wine.

-Plovdiv's answer to Oktoberfest lands mid-month at the International Fair grounds — Bulgarian craft breweries you've never heard of pour experimental brews alongside traditional Balkan grill.
+Plovdiv's answer to Oktoberfest lands mid-month at the International Fair grounds, Bulgarian craft breweries you've never heard of pour experimental brews alongside traditional Balkan grill.
 Music swings from folk to indie, and locals treat it as the final outdoor bash before winter shuts the city down.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid